Quekzhengseng/DBTT/README.md

   a.
 In the staff page, you will be able to see upload within the header.  <br>
   b.
 Upon clicking it, you will be able to see a page indicating upload.
 Scrolling below, you will see the documents that has been already uploaded.  <br>
   c.
 You will be able to upload more documents to enhance the RAG capability of the chatbot to answer questions.  <br>

+For instructions to view the Data Analysis of the Kaggle Dataset: <br>
+  a.
+Link to the Deployment: https://dbbtanalytics-ay2425g10t01.streamlit.app/ <br>
+  b.
+A more defined readMe for the self deployment is within the analytics folder where the source code is contained. <br>

 6. Architecture  <br>
   a.
 The team has utilised Chroma DB with OpenAI 3.5 Turbo.
 This enables our RAG System and at the same time keeps the system lightweight and fast.  <br>
   b.
 To enable our backend Server, the team utilised Python Flask to maintain the server and the endpoints.  <br>
-  C. To enable our frontend website, the team utilised Next.Js to display UI/UX.  <br>
+  c.
+To enable our frontend website, the team utilised Next.Js to display UI/UX.  <br>

 7. Contact
 If any issues occur upon installation or after, please contact @quekkyz on telegram for troubleshooting.